jundalisay/spblist/content/en/research/mayan/popol/part-3/chapter-05.md

 heading: Chapter 5
 title: "The Tribes of Men"
 weight: 7
-date: 2024-05-12
+# date: 2024-05-12
-# description: "John Stuart Mill was part of the British East India Company who advocated free trade"
+description: They did not have fire.
+Only the people of Tohil had it.
 image: "/covers/popol.jpg"
-# date: 2020-10-31
 ---